JoachimDunkel/PatternStore/patternstore_roadmap.md

 - [x] Load to Search returns "Pattern not found" error

 - [x] The load to search button should not close the dialog
-- [ ] The load to search button should have the same icon as the one in the search view
+- [ ] The load to search button in the details view should be some where else more prominent ?
+- [ ] we need to track if a detail is dirty and needs saving. (e.g. a cycle icon somewhere or be creative.)
 - [ ] The load to search button should use the current details (which may be dirty) and send those instead of the item itself.

 - [ ] Improve speed - use map for all lookups instead of array find

-- [ ] we need to track if a detail is dirty and needs saving. (e.g. a cycle icon somewhere or be creative.)